C0C0AN/audiometry_mri/CODE_OF_CONDUCT.md

 This Code of Conduct was built on top of the [Mozilla Science Lab's][mozilla-science-home] [Code of Conduct][mozilla-science-coc] which is in the public domain under a [CC0 license][cc0-link].
 It also incorporates part of the [Contributor Covenant][contributor-covenant-home], version 1.4, available at [http://contributor-covenant.org/version/1/4][contributor-covenant-version] and used under a [CC-BY 4.0][ccby-link] license.

-The ANSL Code of Conduct was developed by [Peer Herholz][peer-github], originally for the [Brain Networks in Python][bnip-repo] project is provided under a [CC-BY 4.0][ccby-link] license, which means that anyone can remix and reuse the content provided here, without seeking additional permission, so long as it is attributed back to the [ANSL][ansl-repo] project.
+The ANSL Code of Conduct was developed by [Peer Herholz][peer-github], based on the [Brain Networks in Python][bnip-repo] project which is provided under a [CC-BY 4.0][ccby-link] license, which means that anyone can remix and reuse the content provided here, without seeking additional permission, so long as it is attributed back to the [ANSL][ansl-repo] project.
 Please remember to also attribute the [Contributor Covenant][contributor-covenant-home].

 [contributor-covenant-home]: http://contributor-covenant.org